junhanamaki/w_flow/README.md

 Wow it suddenly become complex, but it reflects a more realistic situation.
 So what's going on?
 First we try to find the user, which will raise a flow failure if no user is found.
-We want to inform the admin that something went wrong, so instead of allowing the flow to be interrupted right away, we return false in the failure handler to cancel failure.
+In this case we want to inform the admin that something went wrong, so instead of allowing the flow to be interrupted right away, we return false in the failure handler to cancel failure.
 After that, the second execute chain will be executed, because @no_user_found is set to true.
-This execution chain will invoke the method compose_email, compose the process SendMessageToAdmin, and call proc that reraises failure.
+This execution chain will invoke the method compose_email, SendMessageToAdmin, and than call proc that reraises failure.

 ## Contributing